-Right after I dropped my wife Marcela off at an antique shop in Georgia, I head out to look for some grub.
-That’s not true.
-I was initially looking for a car wash but spotted this strip mall with a restaurant called the Cuban Diner (1484 Roswell Rd, Marietta).
+Right after I dropped my wife Marcela off at an antique shop in Georgia, I headed out to look for some grub.
+Well, that’s not true; I initially looked for a car wash but spotted this strip mall with the Cuban Diner (1484 Roswell Rd, Marietta).

-I was interested in what might be on the menu, but not 100% committed to eating there yet.
-It was a little odd to find Cuban food in Marietta.
-If there are going to be croquettes and a Frita Cubana, then I’m game.
-Not even a minute later, I was walking through the doors of the Cuban Diner.
+I was also interested in what might be on the menu but not 100% committed to eating there yet since it was odd to find Cuban food in Georgia.

 So, true to form, I order the croquetas, yuca fries, a frita, a Cuban coffee, and flan for dessert.
 Based on the price ($3.25), I had little faith that the croquetas would be housemade and not the store-bought ones available in every market all over South Florida.

 The fried ground ham cylinders arrive, and as expected, they’re of the prepackaged variety.
-Hey, it’s ok I love croquetas of all kinds, and I can imagine that there isn’t a high demand in Marietta for homemade croquetas.
+But, hey, it’s ok.
+I love croquetas of all kinds, and I can imagine there isn’t a high demand in Marietta for homemade croquetas.
 I’m not surprised since they are labor-intensive to make.

 The Frita Cubana

 The last part of this lunch was necessary, a creamy flan with a cafecito (Cuban coffee) chaser.
-The delicious flan and that Cuban coffee are exactly what I needed.
+The delicious flan and that Cuban coffee are what I craved.
 The cafecito made me long to be home.